andresgmejiar/lbmech/README.md

 be estimated from locational data for different species.
 Data should be structured such that there is a column with x coordinates, a column with y coordinates, a column with changes in time, and a column with a trajectory id.
-Note that all values must be in meters, and the `'x'` and `'y'` coordinates in a projected coordinate system.
-If those columns are named anything other than `'x'`, `'y'`, ‘`dt`’, and `'id'`, the column names need to be declared explicitly.
+Note that all values must be in meters (other than `'dt'`, which must be in seconds), and the `'x'` and `'y'` coordinates in a projected coordinate system.
+If those columns are named anything other than `'x'`, `'y'`, `'dt'`, and `'id'`, the column names need to be declared explicitly.
 Elevational data is provided as the `z` parameter.
-This can be either a column with elevations—such as those recorded by a GPS unit—a RasterLayer representing the DEM for that region, or a SpatialPolygonsDataFrame like the output of the `makeGrid`
-function:
+This can be either a column with elevations—such as those recorded by a GPS unit—a RasterLayer representing the DEM for that region, or a SpatialPolygonsDataFrame like the output of the `makeGrid` function:

 ``` r
 # Generate dummy GPS data